HOW TO MAKE YOUR DESK THE MOST POSITIVE PLACE

 Well I am a huge fan of making things more positive.
 And because my desk is one of my most important day-to-day places I use a LOT, and because the first goal this year is the renovation of our home office, today's article is about practical and inspirational advice about making this space the most positive you can.

-By the way, before we start...I made you a workbook with ALL the information in this blog post...just for you...to download and work through at your own pace...you can find it in my resource library or you can sign up...
+By the way, before we start...I made you a workbook with ALL the information in this blog post...just for you...to download and work through at your own pace...you can find it in my resource library which you can sign up to...

 1. CHOOSE THE RIGHT DESK